highfidelity/hifi-content/marketplaceItems/sitPoint/README.md

 - Sittable overlay converted to local entity
 - Draws sittable overlay in terms of local coordinates of the cube

 ## Known issues

+### Solution to other entities taking the "Click to Sit" click events

+Collisions with other entity's invisible collision hulls sometimes make it difficult to sit.
+Ensure entities near sit cubes have the property `ignorePickIntersection: true`.

 ### Avatar is tilted after standing up when Sit Point is tilted